sweepline/precision-gamepad-source/README.md

 3. Make sure to re-add the plugin for best practice

 ## TODO
-* Outlines (This is ass to do as I have to manually draw the lines...)
+* Outlines (This is annoying to do as I have to manually draw the lines...
+I should make a file to load for the geometries.)
 * DirectInput (This is even worse...)